West Derby: Governance

-The three elected councillors for West Derby ward are Cllrs Pam Thomas, Daniel Barrington and Lana Orr of the Labour Party.
-The area is part of the Liverpool West Derby Parliamentary constituency currently represented by Ian Byrne.
+West Derby is mostly within the Liverpool West Derby Parliamentary constituency currently represented by Ian Byrne.

+The part of West Derby that is in the Croxteth Country Park ward is within the Liverpool Walton Parliamentary constituency currently represented by Dan Carden.

+The district is covered by the Sandfield Park, West Derby Deysbrook, West Derby Leyfield, West Derby Muirhead, and the Croxteth Country Park wards.

+As of the 2023 elections West Derby is represented on Liverpool City Council by:

+Until 2023 West Derby was represented on the council by the West Derby ward.

 Organisations

 Alder Hey Children's Hospital is located on the south side of West Derby, at Eaton Road.

 Both Everton and Liverpool football clubs located their training grounds in West Derby, Everton at Bellefield and Liverpool at Melwood.
 However, Everton moved to their new complex in south Liverpool called Finch Farm in 2007 and Liverpool announced the sale of the Melwood training ground in August 2019.

 The West Derby Society was founded in 1977 and holds regular monthly meetings and outings.
 It lobbies on planning and environmental issues.
 The West Derby Community Association, a registered charity, owns Grade II-listed 'Lowlands' in West Derby.
 This 1846 mansion underwent restoration and renovation with the help of a £1 million Heritage Lottery Fund grant.